Want to grow your ecommerce business without spending a fortune on marketing channels you hardly control?

 What is ecommerce email marketing?

-Ecommerce email marketing is the strategy of using emails to generate sales for your store.
+Ecommerce email marketing is the strategy of using emails to generate sales for your online store.
 It can be simple, like sending a message presenting your latest offer to your whole mailing list.
 Or complex, like sending highly targeted emails triggered by your customers’ actions on your ecommerce site.

 Online retailers use ecommerce email marketing as their standard practice to grow their business and build a loyal customer base.
 As you’ll read more in a few moments, this often involves coming up with different strategies aimed at attracting new buyers, turning first-time buyers into repeat customers, and fostering relationships with loyal customers.